HarryGogonis/Cpp-Calculator/README.md

 Example of valid input:

+''''

     3 + 4 * 2 / ( 1 - 5 ) ^ 2 ^ 3

     1/2 + 3/2

     log_2:2 + 1

+    2rt:16

+''''

+##Bugs/Errors

+* Can currently only take nth roots involving integers.

+* Logs, roots, and powers with pi and e currently not supported